katydid/katydid/README.md

 Relapse can validate these trees, since they have implemented Parsers.

+Encoders can take parsers and encode (or transcode) them into other types of trees.

 ### What is a Katydid?

 A Katydid is the common name for a [leaf insect](https://avatars1.githubusercontent.com/u/9207606?v=3&s=200).